 Why do people create buildings?
 Why do buildings all over the world look different and how does culture play a role in design?
 These are questions we hope students will be able to answer at the culmination of our architecture unit.

+We started with an exploration of architecture.
+Students created a "Me Monument" that symbolizes who we are.
+As we start to learn more about each other, we can teach one another about what is important to us through the design of our monument.
 We continued our exploration with some constraints.
 We needed to pick a location in nature that we wanted to create a building.
 We had to think about the location and what we might want to take into consideration when designing for that environment.
 Nature affects design, and design affects nature.

 We learned more about the elements of art and principles of design, and then we continued to explore architecture.
 Students learned some technical terms and received a glossary or architectural features.
 Students had to find famous buildings that showed certain architectural features.
 See if you recognize the famous building here in the Ladue School District shown as an example of a flying buttress!
+Then, we learned about some particular styles of architecture including the ancient Greek style, and we explored designing with columns and pediments.

 We also learned about the engineering and architecture of the Romans and created either a Roman bridge or aqueduct.